SMelanko/AvantizeGuide/coding-style/cpp/README.md

    1. Header files should have the extension .h whereas source files - .cpp.

-   2. A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.
+   2. A class should be declared in a header file and defined in a source file where the name of the files match the name of the class:

    ```
    // Good.